-These symptoms typically start within fifteen minutes of coming into contact with latex and can last for up to several days.
+These symptoms typically start within fifteen minutes of coming into contact with latex condoms and can last for up to several days.
 The tricky part?
-The symptoms of a latex allergy—redness, pain, and itching—can also mimic the signs of some STIs, skin conditions (eczema, for example), non-sexually transmitted infections (yeast infection, bacterial vaginosis, etc), and even a simple problem like not enough lubrication during sex.
+The symptoms of a latex allergy—redness, pain, and itching—can also mimic the signs of some STIs.
+Skin conditions (eczema, for example), non-sexually transmitted infections (yeast infection, bacterial vaginosis, etc), and even a simple problem like not enough lubrication during sex.
 To know for sure, a latex allergy can only be confirmed via a skin test performed by a doctor.

 - Polyethylene: This plastic material is preferred because condoms can be made thinner without giving up strength.
 In fact, polyethylene condoms are three times strong than latex condoms.
-These condoms have no smell and can be used with any lubrication, a big plus.
+These condoms have no smell and can be used with any lubrication, which is a big plus.
 There is only one option on the market with this material- Unique condoms.

 - Polyurethane: These condoms also are thinner than most latex condoms, and they have little to no smell.
 On the downside, polyurethane can”t be made as thin as polyethylene so the sensitivity is not as good.

 - Lambskin: This material is made from lamb intestine and is a more natural feel than latex.
 But do note that while lambskin condoms are effective when it comes to lowering pregnancy risk, because they are made from a lamb intestine, they are porous enough to let STI-causing bacteria through the barrier and should not be used to prevent sexually-transmitted infections.

 Unlike the two other non-latex options on the market, Unique Condoms help prevent both pregnancy and STIs.
 In addition, they are one third the thickness of standard latex condoms, three times stronger, as well as odorless and vegan.
 The next time someone claims they’re allergic to condoms, keep in mind that they could be—but the good news is safer sex without latex is possible.